smithlabcode/dnmtools/README.md

 ### Building and installing from source

-We strongly recommend using methpipe through the latest stable release under the releases section on GitHub.
+We strongly recommend using DNMTools through the latest stable release under the releases section on GitHub.
 However, developers who wish to work on the latest commits, which are potentially unstable, can compile the cloned repository using the `Makefile` available in the